vladigleba/vladigleba.github.io/posts/gospel/unrest.md

 > But the wicked are like the troubled sea, when it *cannot rest*, whose waters cast up mire and dirt. *There is no peace, saith my God, to the wicked*.
 {% ct 'Isaiah 47:20-21' %}

+[^1]: {% rf 'Daniel 9:16' false %} shows that sin and iniquity are synonymous in the Bible.

 ## What did he disrupt?